dearprakash/k/source/colophon.html.markdown

 This website was produced over the course of several weeks during my time as an apprentice at [Sparkbox](http://seesparkbox.com).

 ## Design
 When it came to design decisions, I took a rapid-prototyping approach.
-[CodePen](http://codepen.io) is where majority of my protyping took place – where I was able to iterate quickly to get the ball rolling.
+[CodePen](http://codepen.io) is where majority of my protoyping took place – where I was able to iterate quickly to get the ball rolling fast.

 ### Typography
 This website uses two primary typefaces, Proxima Nova, served by [TypeKit](http://typekit.com) alongside Monospace for `<code>` and `<pre>` things.
 Fallback fonts for Proxima Nova include Helvetica and system default sans-serif.